MileHacker Logo

 Visa Exemption for Tourists

 Many nationalities enjoy visa-exempt entry for tourist stays up to 90 days.
-This list includes citizens from the European Union, United States, Canada, United Kingdom, Australia, New Zealand, Japan, South Korea, UAE, and many other countries.
+This list includes citizens from the European Union, United States, Canada, United Kingdom, Australia, New Zealand, Japan, South Korea, UAE, and lots of other countries.
 If your country is on this list, a visa application for tourism is not necessary.
-For specific visa requirements for your nationality, consult services like IVisa or VisaHQ.
+For a particular visa requirements for your nationality, consult services like IVisa or VisaHQ.

 Required Documentation